Functional and Decorative Mirrors: 9 Stunning Ideas to Transform Your Bedroom.

 Warm It Up with Color Temperature

 Soft, warm lighting is like a gentle hug for your eyes.
 Gentle pinks or candlelight-inspired reds help your space feel inviting and relaxing.
-For instance, dimming the lights after a hectic day and basking in a soft, amber glow can make your room feel worlds away from stress.
-Learn more about how lighting works with your bedding materials to influence ambiance.
+Dimming the lights after a hectic day and basking in a soft, amber glow can make your room feel worlds away from stress.
+Learn more about how lighting pairs with bedding materials to influence ambiance.

 Dim the Lights for Instant Coziness

 Dimmed lighting is your shortcut to relaxation.
 Whether for a movie night or a slow evening read, it sets the tone for winding down.
 Installing dimmer switches or using dimmable bulbs gives you full control over brightness and ambiance.
-Check out our advice on dimmers and how smart lighting supports healthy sleep.
-Add bedside lamps or sconces to layer lighting for an even more comforting vibe.
+Add bedside lamps or sconces for a layered, comforting glow.
+Explore how smart lighting enhances healthy sleep.

 Skip Harsh Contrasts

 Sharp shadows and overly bright lighting can feel unsettling.
-Instead, aim for smooth, layered illumination with fixtures like wall sconces, table lamps, and adjustable ceiling lights to create a seamless glow that’s easy on the eyes.
-For help choosing, see our guide to the best bedside lamps for every mood.
+Instead, aim for smooth, layered illumination with wall sconces, table lamps, and adjustable ceiling lights.
+For inspiration, see Architectural Digest’s best bedside lamps.

 FixtureWhy It’s Great